 The TD Bank Convenience Checking Account Debit Card offers 1% cash back on all purchases.
 In addition, you can earn an additional 1% cash back when you make up to 30 debit card purchases in one of the rotating categories (which change every quarter).
 These include gas stations, grocery stores, and more.

 You also get 1% cash back on mobile payments and online shopping (up to $3,000 per quarter), plus 0.5% cash back on all other eligible purchases.
-There’s no annual fee for this card, and it doesn’t have foreign transaction fees either.
+This card has no annual fee, and it doesn’t have foreign transaction fees either.

 The U.S. Bank Flexperks Travel Rewards Visa Signature Card earns points for flights, hotels, and other travel purchases just like the Barclaycard Arrival Plus World Elite MasterCard.

 But it has an even more flexible redemption system.
 You can redeem your rewards points for cash back or gift cards in increments as small as $25 to help you save some money on everyday expenses.

 Also unique to this card is its ability to transfer your points automatically into airline frequent flier programs if your airline is a partner of U.S. Bank’s frequent flier program, which includes American Airlines Advantage and Southwest Rapid Rewards Points Program, among others (for a complete list of partners click here).